PSA: Your scale is lying to you!

 Focusing on those wonderful feelings and focusing on how joyous it is to be in a truly healthy body is the most empowered way to measure your progress.

 Weight loss is just data without context.
-Just one of the many metrics you can use to determine your fitness progress.
+Just one of the many metrics you can use to measure your fitness progress.

 But it’s not always the most accurate or effective way to chart the incredible benefits of good nutrition and regular exercise on your body.

-When you start to redefine your metrics for a healthy and fit body, you’ll care less and less about that number on the scale.
+When you redefine your metrics for a healthy and fit body, you’ll care less about that number on the scale.

 And believe me – when you start to focus on your progress in other areas, success and confidence become inevitable.